SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

                     }

                     // Set theme for demonstration.
                     // TODO: Why is shareGenerated false?
-If deploying to root an inheriting, then maybe use shareGenerated = true. web.ApplyTheme(spColorURL,
+If deploying to root and inheriting, maybe use shareGenerated = true. web.ApplyTheme(spColorURL,
                                         spFontURL,
                                         backGroundImage,